DelMarValicious Dishes

 Instructions

-- Add wings to a large mixing bowl.
-Toss with flour and 1 tablespoon Old Bay Seasoning.
+• Add wings to a large mixing bowl.
+Toss with flour and 1 tbsp Old Bay Seasoning.
 Using your hands, mix the seasoning into the wings.